dkardokas/dynamic-gmap/README.md

 ## Minimal Path to Awesome

-- Obtain GMap API key from Google Cloud project
+- Obtain GMap API key from a Google Cloud project
 - Clone this repository
 - Ensure that you are at the solution folder
 - in the command-line run: